 Mississippi Birth Records Search

-The Mississippi State Department of Health collects, maintains and issues birth records.
-Mississippi has been retaining birth records since 1912.
+The Mississippi State Department of Health collects, maintains and issues MS birth records.
+The state has been retaining birth records since 1912.

-Birth records in Mississippi are private, so only the following people can get a copy of yours: you, if you are 18 or older, parents listed on the Mississippi birth record, your spouse, children, grndchildren, adoption agency, legal gurdian and your grandparents.
+Birth records in Mississippi are private, so only the following people can get a copy of yours: you, if you are 18 or older, parents listed on the Mississippi birth record, your spouse, children, grandchildren, adoption agency, legal guardian and your grandparents.

 Table of Contents